-In addition, the Project will be required to comply with various air quality regulations of the SCAQMD listed in Section 6 (Air Quality) of this Initial Study.
-The County imposes this regulatory compliance as standard Conditions of Approval for construction as outlined in Section 6 (Air Quality).
+3 Construction duration is estimated to be 380 working days or 17 months based on 22 working days per month as standard Conditions of Approval for construction as outlined in Section 6 (Air Quality).
 The Project will also be required to participate in the Riverside County Climate Action Plan (CAP) by implementing building design, site-area and operational enhancements that garner 100 points or greater through improvements listed in the CAP Screening Tables.
 This is discussed in greater detail in Section 20, Greenhouse Gas Emissions, of this Environmental Assessment.